arbor-sim/arbor/doc/labels.rst

 Expressions
 ~~~~~~~~~~~

-Regions and locsets are described using *expressions*, which are written
+Regions and locsets are described using *expressions*, which are written as s-expressions.
-in a simple s-expression based language.

-Examples of expressions that define regions include:
+Here are some examples of expressions that define regions:

 * ``(all)``: the complete cell morphology.
 * ``(tag 1)``: all segments with tag 1.